 Do this by going to Mail > Accounts or > System Preferences > Internet Accounts.
 Then from the left pane, select your problematic account and choose the minus sign.
 You’ll see a message asking if you want to delete this account from all computers using iCloud Keychain (if applicable), select “Turn Off Account.”

 Once the account is off, turn it back on by selecting the account, now listed as Inactive and tick the box next to Mail (and anything else you want to sync such as Contacts, Calendars, etc.)

 Look at Activity Monitor

-With your Mail app open, start by navigating to the to Menu Bar and select Window.
+With your Mail app open, start by navigating to the Menu Bar and select Window.
 In the Window drop-down menu, choose Activity (or press Option+Command+0.)
 Selecting Activity shows a small activity monitor that lists any messages currently downloading.

 Sometimes, you MacBook pauses a large download to save energy when your MacBook is using battery power.
 If that’s the case, click the button in your Activity Monitor to resume downloading.

 If your problem wasn’t a paused download, try rebuilding and reindexing your Mailbox.
-It’s best to first delete any email that in your Trash and your Junk folders BEFORE you rebuild.
+It’s best first to delete any email that in your Trash and your Junk folders BEFORE you rebuild.

 Rebuilding a mailbox updates the list of messages it contains.
 To rebuild:

 - Select a mailbox in the Mail sidebar